Multiple cruise ships are left stranded as coronavirus cases increase - Local News 8

 MS Braemar

-A cruise ship with at least five confirmed coronavirus cases is frantically searching for a place to dock after it was refused several ports of entry in the Caribbean.
+A cruise ship with at least five confirmed coronavirus cases spent days frantically searching for a place to dock after it was refused several ports of entry in the Caribbean.

 Four passengers and one crew member aboard the MS Braemar tested positive for the virus, according to a statement from British company Fred Olsen Cruise Lines, which owns the Braemar.

 The Braemar is anchored about 25 miles offshore in the Bahamas.
-It’s waiting for clearance from the local government to bring aboard food, fuel and medications, as well as two doctors and two nurses who will help the onboard medical team.
+It’s currently being resupplied with vital food, fuel and medication.

-The United Kingdom is in discussions with authorities in Cuba and the US to find a suitable port for the Braemar, according to British government sources familiar with the efforts.
-Cuba is looking like the more likely option.
+The United Kingdom entered into discussions with authorities in Cuba and the US to find a suitable port for the Braemar, according to British government sources familiar with the efforts.

+Now Cuba has said it will receive the ship and “comprehends the difficult situation these passengers find themselves in,” a diplomatic source in Cuba told CNN.

+Cuba said it would allow the ship to dock there out of “humanitarian concerns” and the need for “a shared effort to confront and stop the spread of the pandemic.”

 Silver Shadow